alvarotrigo/fullPage.js/README.md

 - `scrollOverflowReset`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 When set to `true` it scrolls up the content of the section/slide with scroll bar when leaving to another vertical section.
 This way the section/slide will always show the start of its content even when scrolling from a section under it.

 - `scrollOverflowOptions`: when using scrollOverflow:true fullpage.js will make use of a forked and modified version of [iScroll.js library](https://github.com/cubiq/iscroll/).
 You can customize the scrolling behaviour by providing fullpage.js with the iScroll.js options you want to use.
+Check [its documentation](https://github.com/cubiq/iscroll) for more info.

 - `sectionSelector`: (default `.section`) Defines the Javascript selector used for the plugin sections.
 It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js.